RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-openshift-crdb.md

 The elements of the section are:

-- **apiIngressUrl** - The OpenShift hostname that created using OpenShift route
+- **apiIngressUrl** - The OpenShift hostname that is created using OpenShift route.

 - **dbIngressSuffix** - The suffix of the db route name.
 The resulting host is `<db-name><db ingress suffix>`.
 This is used by the Redis Enterprise Syncer to